rrh2023/Singify/README.md

 # CS411 Semester Project

-All details below about the project are tentative until final submission at the end of the semester
+All details below about the project are tentative until the final submission at the end of the semester

 ## Members

 - Annie
 - Wilson
 - Kanishka